Spay and Neuter for Cats and Dogs in Glendale, AZ

 We don’t recommend spay and neuter surgeries lightly—they are crucial for preventing undesirable behaviors, health problems, and unexpected pregnancies.
 See below for a comprehensive list of preventable conditions and behaviors.

-Benefits of Pet Spaying and Neutering Your Pets
+Benefits of Pet Spaying and Neutering Your Pets in Glendale

 Far too often, we’ve seen owners give up their pets due to destructive behaviors they couldn’t train away.
 However, there are other, more harmful effects your pet may experience if they have not been spayed or neutered, such as: